 In this webinar, Dr Downes will discuss why regime change often instigates instability and conflict.

-Dr Alexander Downes is Associate Professor of Political Science and International Affairs, and Co-Director of the Institute for Security and Conflict Studies at The George Washington University.
+Dr Alexander Downes is a Professor of Political Science and International Affairs, and Co-Director of the Institute for Security and Conflict Studies at The George Washington University.
 Catastrophic Success: Why Foreign-Imposed Regime Change Goes Wrong was published in December 2021 by Cornell University Press.

 This event will be moderated by Dr Joanna Spear, Senior Associate Fellow, RUSI.